Aeeiee-Team/wordpress-nextjs/README.md

 To get a local copy up and running follow these simple example steps.

-- Setup and run the WordPress server by following the blog post [here]()
+- Setup and run a WordPress server by following the blog post [here]()
 - Switch out the constants in the `lib/constants.js` file with the correct URLs to your WordPress Server.

 For the frontend: